deveel/deveel.webhooks/docs/getting_started.md

 The overall set of libraries are available through [NuGet](https://nuget.org), and can be installed and restored easily once configured in your projects.

-At the moment (_January 2022_) they are developed as `.NET Standard 2.1` and thus compatible with all the profiles of the .NET framework greater or equal than the `.NET Core 3.1`.
+At the moment (_May 2023_) they are developed as `.NET 6.0` and thus compatible with all the profiles of the .NET framework greater or equal than this.

 The core library of the framework is `Deveel.Webhooks` and can be installed through the `dotnet` tool command line